 External cables are easy and affordable, but utilizing a MacBook docking station is a better way to take your home media center to the next level.
 Docks enhance the power and connectivity of your laptop, all the while reducing cord clutter and creating a more stylish setup for your media center.

-The Vertical Dock from Henge Docks is the ideal tool for streaming video content from your MacBook to your TV, as it easily hides your laptop from view in a sleek silver shell.
+The Vertical Dock from Henge Docks is the ideal tool for streaming video content from your MacBook to your TV.
+The sturdy metal construction and pre-installed extension cables allow for quick, easy connection to your media center.
 Together with a Henge Docks Mini DisplayPort to HDMI Adapter, you can connect any Henge Dock docking station to an HDMI-equipped TV.
 Check out this post to learn how to!

 Now you can stream online video through your MacBook onto your TV, more conveniently and at a lower cost than cable or satellite TV.